adhi2801/LFAT-Deepfake-Detection/README.md

 # LFAT: Deepfake Detection using Frequency-Aware Lightweight Transformer

 ## Overview
-This repository contains the implementation of **LFAT (Frequency-Aware Lightweight Transformer)**, a deepfake detection framework designed to improve robustness and generalization across diverse deepfake datasets.
-The approach integrates frequency-domain representations with a lightweight attention-based architecture to overcome the limitations of conventional CNN-based detectors.
+This repository presents the implementation of **LFAT (Frequency-Aware Lightweight Transformer)**, a deepfake detection framework designed to achieve strong generalization and computational efficiency.
+The model integrates frequency-domain representations with a lightweight attention-based architecture to overcome the limitations of conventional CNN-based deepfake detectors.

-The primary goal of this project is to build a computationally efficient and generalizable deepfake detection system suitable for real-world deployment scenarios.
+The primary objective of this project is to develop a robust and efficient deepfake detection system suitable for real-world deployment scenarios.

 ---

 ## Motivation
-Recent advances in generative models have led to highly realistic deepfakes, making visual artifact-based detection increasingly unreliable.
-Traditional CNN-based approaches often overfit spatial features and fail to generalize across datasets.
+Recent advancements in generative models have enabled the creation of highly realistic deepfake media, making traditional visual artifact-based detection approaches increasingly unreliable.
+Conventional CNN-based methods often overfit spatial features and fail to generalize across datasets.

 This project addresses these challenges by:
-- Leveraging frequency-domain information to capture manipulation artifacts that are less sensitive to visual variations.
+- Leveraging frequency-domain information to capture manipulation artifacts that are less sensitive to visual appearance.
 - Employing a lightweight transformer-based attention mechanism to enhance discriminative feature learning.
-- Balancing detection performance with computational efficiency.
+- Balancing detection accuracy with computational efficiency.

 ---

 ## Methodology
 The LFAT framework consists of the following key components:

-1. **Frequency-Domain Feature Extraction**
+### Frequency-Domain Feature Extraction
 Input facial frames are transformed into the frequency domain to highlight manipulation traces that are not easily observable in the spatial domain.

-2. **Lightweight CNN Backbone**
+### Lightweight CNN Backbone
 A MobileNet-based backbone is used for efficient spatial feature extraction while maintaining low computational overhead.

-3. **Attention / Transformer Module**
+### Attention / Transformer Module
-   An attention mechanism refines extracted features by modeling long-range dependencies and improving robustness against overfitting.
+An attention-based transformer encoder refines extracted features by modeling long-range dependencies and improving robustness against overfitting.

-4. **Binary Classification Head**
+### Binary Classification Head
-   The refined feature representation is used to classify inputs as real or fake.
+The refined feature representations are used to classify inputs as either real or fake.

 ---